Ministro97/pokeemerald/README.md

 # Pokémon Emerald x

-This is a decompilation of Pokémon Emerald.
+This is a decompilation of PokémonEmerald.

 It builds the following ROM: